 In order to serve the varied needs of park visitors, Lake Erie contains a number of buildings, surfaces, facilities, and activity areas.
-Many of these were constructed years or decades ago, meaning that they may need to be repaired or replaced in the near future.
+Many of these were constructed years ago or decades ago and may require replacement in the near future.

-The infrastructure necessary to maintain the activities available in Lake Erie includes roads, parking lots, piers, trails, pipes, utilities, picnic shelters, and much more.
-Since maintaining infrastructure is costly, it is important going forward to avoid overbuilding and collocate facilities to minimize paving, pipes, and other materials.
-Although Lake Erie Metropark is relatively isolated from other large recreation areas, a goal in the planning process is to ensure that the facilities and infrastructure in the park complement and do not duplicate those nearby.
+The infrastructure necessary to maintain the activities available in Lake Erie includes roads, parking lots, boardwalks, trails, utilities, and much more.
+Since maintaining infrastructure is costly, it is important going forward to avoid overbuilding and collocate facilities to minimize paving, utilities, and reduce maintenance.
+Although Lake Erie Metropark is relatively isolated from other large recreation areas, a goal in the planning process is to ensure that the facilities in the park complement others nearby rather than create duplication.